Standoff weapon

-Standoff weapons (or stand-off weapons) are missiles or bombs which may be launched from a distance sufficient to allow attacking personnel to evade the effect of the weapon or defensive fire from the target area.
-Typically, they are used against land- and sea-based targets in an offensive operation.
-The name is derived from their ability to engage the target while standing off outside the range at which the defenders are likely to engage the attacker.
+Standoff weapons (or stand-off weapons) are missiles or bombs which are air-launched from a distance sufficient to allow the attacking vehicle to avoid defensive fire from the target area, and the effect of the weapon exploding on a close-by target.
+Their name reflects their operation while "standing off" outside the range of expected defensive fire.
 Typical stand-off weapons include cruise missiles, glide bombs and short-range ballistic missiles.

-Standoff missiles belong to the larger class of ranged weapons and are complemented by the Stand-in Attack Weapon (SiAW), a missile with a shorter range that is fired by an aircraft after penetrating enemy airspace.